 - Write and refactor code for marketing sites.

 Overview: Data scientists and analysts’ work is pivotal because modern marketing functions generate and depend upon large quantities of data related to customer interests and interactions, along with content performance.
 These are like the people who keep an eye on your heart rate to ensure everything is running smoothly.

 - Gather, segment and interpret marketing campaign data.

 - Funnel data into marketing automation tools.

-- Make recommendations to marketing leaders.
+- Make recommendations to the marketing leader.

 8. The Communicator

-Possible titles: Social media manager, PR specialist, public affairs officer, influencer marketer, media lead, product marketer
+Possible titles: Social media manager, PR specialist, public affairs officer, influencer marketer, media lead, product marketer.

 - Evangelize the brand and represent its core values.

 - Provide assistance and support to external audiences.